PrajwalDeula/KYCForm/README.md

 Once you provide the form with the mandatory details, the next thing you should focus on is viewing the form that comes in "http://127.0.0.1:8000/kyc_list/".
 The CRUD operation is utilised to offer you the update, view, and delete of the present data.
 There is also "http://127.0.0.1:8000/kyc_lists/".
 This specific page is designed for admin side or simply agent part.

 The thing that you need to keep in mind is that database that's opted for is 'SQL server'.
-Not only this, it is not difficult to change your database option from SQL server to dbsqlite, Postgresql or Mysql.
+Not only this, it is not difficult to change your database option from SQL server to dbsqlite, Postgresql or Mysql inside SETTINGS.